H3Art-q/H3Art-q.github.io/content/authors/admin/_index.md

 ## About Me

-Yuqin Hong is an undergraduate student pursuing bachelor of engineering degree in computer science and technology at Jinan University.
-He will soon become a master's student in artificial intelligence at Jinan University.
+I received B.Eng in Computer Science & Technology, and will continue to pursue M.Eng in Artificial Intelligence all from Jinan University.